seunggookim/seunggookim.github.io/_projects/proj_absolute-pitch.md

 ## Is absolute pitch a talent or a maladaptation?
 In popular culture, this is often used as a prop of a musical prodigy.
 While having absolute pitch can be highly beneficial for musical composition and conduction, it can be detrimental for on-the-fly transposition, which may be needed for performers [(Miyazaki 2004)](https://doi.org/10.1111/j.1468-5584.2004.00260.x).

+In a more recent cross-cultural study [(Miyazaki et al., 2018)](https://doi.org/10.1525/mp.2018.36.2.135), Miyazaki and colleagues found an inverse relationship between absolute pitch and relative pitch across East Asian and Western countires (Japan, China, Poland, Germany, and USA).

 Even more, ones with absolute pitch can be easily irritated by imprecisely tuned tones [(Rogenmoser et al., 2020)](https://doi.org/10.1016/j.cortex.2020.11.020).

 ## Absolute pitch in Non-Western music scales